polakowo/vectorbt/README.md

 ![dmac_heatmap.png](https://raw.githubusercontent.com/polakowo/vectorbt/master/img/dmac_heatmap.png)

-Digging into each individual strategy instance is as simple as indexing with pandas:
+Digging into each strategy configuration is as simple as indexing with pandas:

 ```python-repl
 >>> portfolio[(13, 21)].stats()